 The table shews that there has been a large diminution in illiteracy, and judging from the figures for the last few years the proportion bids fair to practically disappear.
-Up to 1891 there was a higher proportion of illiteracy amongst females, but from 1910 onwards, generally speaking, the opposite condition prevailed.
+Up to 1891 there was a higher proportion of illiteracy amongst females, but during the last seven years the rates have been very even.